jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ### plink2VCF.sh:
 Takes in plink files and makes vcfs.
-Selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (child.txt and mom.txt).
+Selects for only snps, excludes chrs (x,y,and M), selects for samples from previous dataset (C.txt and M.txt).
 Outputs two vcfs (plink2.C.vcf and plink2.M.vcf) that will used below.

 ## Dimensionality reduction via PCA and MDS.
 Generates PCs and MDS clusters for (plink2.C.vcf and plink2.M.vcf).
 Does this across all data (All) and South Asian/African seperatly.
 Below is for the plink2.C.vcf data only.
 To do the plink2.M.vcf, just swap C and M.